keatonmurray/headless-payments/README.md

 2. **Install the Plugin**
     - Clone this repository or download the ZIP
     - Place the plugin folder (`headless-payments`) inside your `/wp-content/plugins/` directory
+    - In your `/wp-content/plugins/headless-payments`, install the composer dependencies (composer install)

 3. **Activate the Plugin**
     - Log in to your WordPress dashboard